brammittendorff/whois-list/README.md

 ## Note

-The script uses controlled concurrency to make the scraping process faster and to respect the speed constraints of the websites.
-The maximum number of concurrent tasks is defined by the `MAX_CONCURRENT` constant in the script.
+The script uses controlled concurrency to make the scraping process faster and to respect the speed constraints of the websites or sockets.
+The maximum number of concurrent tasks is defined by the `--concurrency` argument in the script.
 You can adjust this value according to your needs and the capabilities of your system.